 I actually enjoyed this movie and thought it was very well made.
-Sure, it suffers from dry comedy and, as always, over sexualized women.
+Sure, it suffers from dry comedy and, as always, over-sexualized women.
 But the action and the plot mixed with the soundtrack was amazing.
-I liked this movie, and I think that may people agree that Dark of the Moon was better than most of the previous Transformers films.
+I liked this movie, and I think that many people agree that Dark of the Moon was better than most of the previous Transformers films.

-Characters: There was a plethora of new characters, but many of them did not get a lot of screen time, such as Dino and Que (who was killed in the battle of Chicago).
-The human protagonists, Sam and his girlfriend, were more or less Sam and Mikaela from the previous films.
+Characters: There were a plethora of new characters, but many of them did not get a lot of screen time, such as Dino and Que (who were killed in the battle of Chicago).
+The human protagonists, Sam, and his girlfriend were more or less Sam and Mikaela from the previous films.

 Overall, this film was great and I thoroughly enjoyed it.
 I know that many critics did not like the film and I do agree with a good number of their arguments, those stemming from the fact that the script and the comedy of the movie sucked.
 But the plot and the action are something that really made me enjoy the movie.

 It should be no surprise that this movie is what I rank #1 in the Transformers film series.
 This movie does almost everything right.
 Notice how I said, almost.
 This is because, obviously, the movie suffers badly from Michael Bay's common blunders.
 Such as, yet again, over-sexualizing female protagonists.
 Overlooking that, this film is great and definitely the best out of the 5.
 The characters are likable, the action is great, and the plot is not terrible.